zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 $ zat new --iframe-only
 ```

-After following the usual prompts ZAT will ask you if you want to enter an iframe URI or leave it blank to use a default local template page.
-If you enter an iframe URI ZAT will copy it to the ticket_sidebar location on the manifest file.
-If you choose to leave it blank ZAT will create a HTML template and copy its relative path to the ticket_sidebar location on the manifest file.
+After following the usual prompts ZAT will ask you if you want to enter an iframe URI.
+If you leave the URI blank, ZAT will create a basic HTML page for you, using the [template here](https://github.com/zendesk/zendesk_apps_tools/blob/master/app_template_iframe/assets/iframe.html).

 ## ZAF SDK v2
 ZAF SDK v2 allows you to interact with the framework directly from your iframe.
 If you haven't used ZAF SDK before check out [Iframes In Apps: ZAFClient API](./iframes_in_apps#zafclient-api), just keep in mind the `postMessage` API described there has been deprecated in v2, since ZAF v2 apps interact directly with the framework, rather than through a legacy Zendesk app.